 #13 Learn about Lewis and Clark in Astoria, OR

-Visitors should start their journey at Fort Clatsop – one of the best sights in Oregon.
-Attend one of the informative talks, partake in a hands-on demonstration and then hop on one of the trails to walk where explorers once did.
+Start your journey at Fort Clatsop.
+Then, attend an informative talk, partake in a hands-on demonstration and hop on a trail to walk where the explorers once did.

 More Things To Do in Northern Oregon

-Astoria is situated in the northwestern corner of the state, where the Columbia River meets the Pacific Coast – and it’s a fun place to visit for a day, a weekend or even longer!
+Astoria is situated where the Columbia River meets the Pacific Coast – and it’s a fun place to visit for a day, a weekend or even longer!

-In addition to the Lewis and Clark Historical Park, travelers can learn about the city’s rich history at the Fort Stevens State Park (featuring a shipwrecked boat), the Columbia River Maritime Museum (to learn about navigation and the fishing industry) and the Captain George Flavel House Museum (a Victorian mansion dating to 1885).
+You can learn about the area’s history at Fort Stevens State Park (featuring a shipwreck), the Columbia River Maritime Museum (to learn about navigation and the fishing industry) and the Captain George Flavel House (a Victorian mansion dating to 1885).

-More recent history can be found at the Oregon Film Museum.
-The quaint museum is housed in the former county jail and features memorabilia from movies filmed in Oregon – like The Goonies.
+The Oregon Film Museum is housed in the former county jail and features memorabilia from movies filmed in the state – like The Goonies.

-One of the top tourist spots in Oregon to see is The Astoria Column.
-Standing since 1926, visitors can climb up the 164 steps inside the 126-foot-tall column for phenomenal views.
+One of the top tourist spots to see is The Astoria Column.
+Standing since 1926, you can climb 164 steps inside the 126-foot-tall column for phenomenal views.

-Another one of the famous things in Oregon to visit while in Astoria is the Astoria-Megler Bridge.
-Once ranking as the longest continuous truss bridge in North America, the 4-mile bridge crosses the Columbia River into Washington State.
+Of course you, literally, can’t miss the Astoria-Megler Bridge.
+Once ranking as the longest continuous truss bridge in North America, the 4-mile span crosses the Columbia into Washington State.

-Where To Stay: A historic hotel in the heart of Astoria, Hotel Elliott is full of character and charm (but has all the modern amenities, too!).
+Where To Stay: A historic hotel in the heart of Astoria, The Elliott is full of character and charm.

 Low tide at Cape Perpetua reveals numerous tide pools – and discovering the marine life within them is one of the amazing things to do in Oregon.

-Hiking trails in the area are spectacular!
-Hikes range from short, easy walks (Captain Cook Trail and Giant Spruce Trail) to moderately difficult treks (Amanda’s Trail and Saint Perpetua).
+Hiking trails here range from short, easy walks (Captain Cook Trail and Giant Spruce Trail) to moderately difficult treks (Amanda’s Trail and Saint Perpetua).

-Where To Stay: The Adobe Resort is an oceanfront property with exceptional sea views and it’s just a short drive from Cape Perpetua.
+Where To Stay: The Adobe Resort in Yachats has fine sea views and is a short drive from Cape Perpetua.

-#15 Take the Scenic Rim Drive at Crater Lake National Park
+#15 Take a Scenic Drive at Crater Lake

 Crater Lake was created when a volcano violently erupted – and then collapsed.
-The lake is not fed by a single river, stream or spring; instead, the lake is filled by rain and snowmelt – keeping the water impeccably clean.
+It’s not fed by a single river, stream or spring.
+Instead, the lake is filled by rain and snowmelt – keeping the water impeccably clean.

-There are ample opportunities for recreation at Crater Lake NP.
-Visitors can take a boat tour to Wizard Island, swim in the crystal-clear waters and go fishing.
-Bicycling and hiking are other top Crater Lake Oregon things to do.
+There are ample opportunities for recreation here.
+You can take a boat to Wizard Island, swim in the crystal-clear waters and go fishing.
+Bicycling and hiking are other top activities.

 Where To Stay: Finding accommodations near Crater Lake can be a struggle.
-The Crater Lake Lodge books up far in advance (often fully booked a year out).
-We recommend reserving a room in nearby Fort Klamath at Aspen Inn or Crater Lake Resort.
+The Crater Lake Lodge is often fully booked a year out.
+The Aspen Inn or Crater Lake Resort in Fort Klamath a decent options.

 #16 Awe at John Day Fossil Beds National Monument

-The John Day Fossil Beds National Monument is comprised of three distinct areas: Sheep Rock, Clarno and Painted Hills.
-The latter is the prettiest area, featuring bands of colored land.
-The Painted Hills site is listed as one of the Seven Wonders of Oregon.
+The area is comprised of three distinct districts: Sheep Rock, Clarno and Painted Hills.
+The latter is the prettiest, featuring bands of colored land and is listed as one of the Seven Wonders of Oregon.

 How To Explore John Day Fossil Beds

-While the John Day Fossil Beds National Monument is one of the top sights in Oregon, it is in a fairly remote part of the high desert.
+While these are one of the top sights in Oregon, it is in a fairly remote part of the high desert.

-Furthermore, the three areas are separate from each other.
-Ambitious travelers to Oregon could see all three areas in one day, but for a relaxed sightseeing pace, it’s best to stay a bit longer.
+Furthermore, the three sections are separate from each other.
+Ambitious travelers could see all three in one day, but it’s best to stay a bit longer.

-Where To Stay: Camping is probably the best option when exploring John Day Fossil Beds – but there are a few hotels in the town of John Day, like the Best Western that has an included breakfast.
-While in town, make time to visit the interesting Kam Wah Chung Heritage Site.
+Where To Stay: Camping is probably the best option, but there are a few hotels in the town of John Day, like the Best Western that has an included breakfast.

 #17 Drink Oregon Wine in Willamette Valley

-Without a doubt, wine is one of the most famous things in Oregon – so there are tours and weekend packages that make winery tastings simple and fun.
-In fact, one of the romantic things to do in Oregon is to spend a weekend visiting the many wineries in Oregon Wine Country.
+Without a doubt, wine is one of the most famous things in Oregon.
+So, naturally, there are tours and weekend packages that make tastings simple and fun.

-Guests can swirl, sip and savor local Oregon wines on private tours, lunch tours, bike tours and combo attraction-slash-wine tours; all are ideal options for sampling the local wine.
-Find your perfect wine tour!
+Guests can swirl, sip and savor Oregon wines on private tours, lunch excursions, bike tours and combo packages.
+Ready to start searching for your perfect wine tour?

 More Oregon Wine Country Experiences

 Willamette Wine Country is one of the unique places to visit in Oregon.
-In addition to the boutique wineries, luxury hotels and tasting rooms, there are a few more reasons to go.
+In addition to the boutique wineries, luxury hotels and tasting rooms, there are a few more reasons to come here.

 #18 Step Back in Time in Klamath Falls